Watching Sports Abroad

 - Buffalo Bills make the playoffs for the first time since 1999

-And on top of this our hometown Sixers and Phillies have returned to success after trusting the process for years when we lived in Philadelphia!
+And on top of this, our hometown Sixers and Phillies have returned to success after “trusting the process” for years.

 We Follow Teams Old School

 Since I can’t watch many games, I have to follow my teams the new ways with online articles and YouTube highlights.
 Instead of watching games and following the natural ups and downs of a game or season, I start with the final score or standings and have to dig into the details.
-This is a very different experience, and means that I miss the opportunity to forge my own opinions and are reliant of beat writers and key people on twitter.
+This is a very different experience.
+It means that I miss the opportunity to forge my own opinions and are reliant of beat writers and twitter.

 Ironically, being so far removed from watching games has actually been an asset for my bank account!
-Since moving to Denmark we have enjoyed legal betting on the World Cup and NFL with pretty good success, I won a NCAA Tournament pool, and I even won my Fantasy Football for the first time!
+Since moving to Denmark we have enjoyed legal betting on the World Cup and NFL with pretty good success.
+I also won a NCAA Tournament pool, and I even won my Fantasy Football league for the first time!